Iron redox flow battery: Rebalancing Systems

 There have been different approaches to solving the issue with the HER.
 Additives in the electrolyte can reduce the production of hydrogen (see chapter Electrolyte), however, additives cannot fully eliminate the HER.
 Therefore, alternative solutions are proposed in literature.

 The counter reaction of HER can be achieved in a chemical or electrochemical manner.
 Chemical solutions are trickle-bed reactors or in-tank hydrogen-ferric ion recombination systems.
 An electrochemical approach is coupling a hydrogen-iron fuel cell to the IRFB.
 This can bring the IRFB back to the original state of health.

 The trickle-bed reactor is a chemical reactor with a packed bed containing a catalyst (e.g. Platin).
 This type of rebalancing system is coupled to the IRFB.
 The electrolyte from the IRFB is flushed into the packed bed from the top of the reactor whilst hydrogen gas is forwarded from the bottom.
 At the three-phase-boundary (catalyst, hydrogen gas, electrolyte) the chemical reaction between excess iron(III) and hydrogen takes place forming iron(II) and H+.
 The excess gas removed from the trickle-bed reactor and the electrolyte is then pumped back into the IRFB.

 The in-tank rebalancing system is also based on the chemical reaction of iron(III) and H2, but takes place in the positive tank of the IRFB.
 Hydrogen produced within the negative half-cell is forwarded from the negative to the positive tank.
 A felt is positioned perpendicular to the liquid level into the positive electrolyte.
 The upper part is coated with a catalytic layer (e.g. Platinum).
 Through capillary effect, the positive electrolyte flows through the felt to the catalytic layer.
 Here, at the three-phase boundary (catalyst, H2, Fe3+) the chemical reaction takes place forming H+ and Fe2+.

 A different option is to couple the IRFB with a hydrogen-iron fuel cell.
 The produced hydrogen from the IRFB is forwarded to the negative side of the rebalancing fuel cell system whilst the electrolyte of the IRFB is pumped to the positive side.
 On the negative side, the hydrogen reacts to acidic protons (H+) at a catalytic layer (e.g., Platinum, Palladium).
-On the negative side, the excess Fe3+ is reduced to Fe2+ (Reaction 8).
+On the positive side, the excess Fe3+ is reduced to Fe2+ (Reaction 8).